 - brush with butter (or sweet butter).
 Serve and devour while hot!

-Crusty Dinner Rolls
+How to Make Crusty Dinner Rolls

-Crusty dinner rolls bake without touching each other creating a larger crust surface like a hamburger bun.
+These crusty dinner rolls bake without touching each other creating a larger crust surface like a hamburger bun.
 The sides are golden and the tops are medium brown.

-The 50-55 gram size is just right for dinner and the 75 gram size is perfect for a deli sandwich or hamburger bun.
+The 50-55 gram size is just right for dinner and the 75 gram size is perfect for a deli sandwich or vegan hamburger bun.

 - preheat the oven to 400º F, rack in center of oven, prepare pan